What Do Farmworker Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

-- Poultry Cleaner
+- Ditch Cleaner

 The states with the most job growth for Farmworker are Georgia, Colorado, and Alaska.
 Watch out if you plan on working in South Carolina, Mississippi, or New Jersey.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Farmworkers is somewhere between $18,410 and $41,840.